 Peter is an award-winning investigative journalist.
 Before returning to Wisconsin to launch The Badger Project in 2018, he worked at daily newspapers in Scranton and Wilkes-Barre in Pennsylvania as well as in Madison and Chicago.
 He grew up in Waunakee and graduated from the journalism school at UW-Madison in 2005.
-Peter lives and dies with every Badger basketball win and loss.
+Peter lives and dies with each Badger men’s basketball win and loss.

 Ted is a former general assignment reporter at the Chicago Tribune who, as part of a team of six reporters, won the 2008 Pulitzer Prize for investigative reporting.
 He also contributed to the Tribune’s 2001 Pulitzer Prize for explanatory journalism.
 In addition, Gregory is the author of the true-crime odyssey, “Mary Jane’s Ghost,” and co-author of three books: “The Leadership Code,” “To Chase A Dream,” and “Our Black Year.”